Hyperbolic contact symplectic lifts

 But \(\Omega\) is exact

 By Stokes's theorem for analytic varieties \cite[p.~33]{GH78}, \(\int_X\Omega=0\).
 Hence \(\varphi^*\omega^k=0\) on \(X\).

-Note that $\omega$ is a holomorphic symplectic form on $S$, so $\int_S\Omega>0$ so $S$ is not ``holomorphically compactifiable'' to some compact complex space. \end{proof} \begin{theorem} A holomorphic symplectic manifold is \(C^\infty\)-exact if and only if it belongs to a contact symplectic lift. \end{theorem} \begin{proof} Take a holomorphic symplectic manifold \((S,\omega)\).
-By Theorem~\vref{thm:C.infty.exact}, if \(\omega\) is not \(C^\infty\)-exact then \((S,\omega)\) does not belong to a contact symplectic lift.
-So we can suppose that \(\omega\) is \(C^\infty\)-exact.
+Finally, $\omega$ is a holomorphic symplectic form on $S$, so $\int_S\Omega>0$ so $S$ is not the smooth locus of any compact reduced complex space. \end{proof} \begin{theorem}[Existence of lift] A holomorphic symplectic manifold is \(C^\infty\)-exact if and only if it belongs to a contact symplectic lift. \end{theorem} Foreman \cite[Theorem~4.3]{For00} has a similar result and proof, assuming compactness of base and total space.
+For real contact structures, Boothby and Wang \cite{BW} have a similar result and proof. \begin{proof} By Theorem~\vref{thm:C.infty.exact}, if a holomorphic symplectic manifold \((S,\omega)\) has a contact symplectic lift then it is $C^{\infty}$-exact.